 Why Choose Chevron?

-- Interest-free easy payment option available for all learners
+- Flexible easy pay instalment plans available to all learners

 - Exclusive offer: €100 off Level 5 & 6 combined when paying in full

-The purpose of this QQI Level 5 & 6 Special Needs Assistant course (SNA course) is to equip the learner with the knowledge, skill and competence in the practices and principles underpinning the role of a Special Needs Assistant to enable the learner to work effectively under direction in a special needs assisting capacity.
+The purpose of the Online QQI Level 5 & 6 Special Needs Assistant courses (SNA courses) is to equip the learner with the knowledge, skill and competence in the practices and principles underpinning the role of a Special Needs Assistant to enable the learner to work effectively under direction in a special needs assisting capacity.

 Learners who wish to pursue a career as a Special Needs Assistant

 Continuous Assessment including work-based assignments, projects, skills demonstrations and learner records.
 No written exams are required for these modules.